TheNewEconomy/EconomyCore/README.md

 TNE has lots of documentation for the power users that like all the documentation.

 *Please note: As the new TNE Core is a work in progress, documentation is very limited at the moment.*

+## Requirements
+TNE has some minimum requirements that should be followed.
+- MySQL 8.0+ (if using MySQL for storage)
+- Java 17+